 Accounting for residential, business, and enterprise companies across all technology types (excluding satellite internet and some municipal providers), 137 offer residential service, while 162 offer business services.
 116 offer both residential and business service.

 Spectrum internet from Charter Communications has a cable coverage area comprising just over 50% of all households in the state.
 Their coverage is primarily in Southern California, including Los Angeles.
 They have 230,228 census blocks registered for residential cable service within California.

-Xfinity offers a variety of plans, although like most cable companies, they do not extend promotions for existing customers, and do not have a dedicated senior discount.
-Xfinity pricing is variable compared with Spectrum, and can differ widely based on location.
+Xfinity offers a variety of plans, including a Gigabit plan.
+Like most cable companies, they do not extend promotions for existing customers, and do not have a dedicated senior discount.
+Xfinity pricing is variable compared with Spectrum, includes WiFi equipment fees, and can differ widely based on location.
 Pricing is tiered and increases after 12 months for most plans.
 The cheapest Xfinity plans start at $29.99.
 Xfnity has a unique debt amnesty program for low-income households, among other Xfinity bill extension and payment arrangement options.